infiniteflight/infiniteflight-docs/atc-guide/ground/pushback.md

 Tip

 : Set a reminder by tapping the aircraft on the map followed by "Set Reminder".
-The aircraft and their flight progress strip will flash amber when the timer is up!
+The aircraft and their flight progress strip will flash green when the timer is up!